Interview Questions About Skills, Abilities & Work Experience

 If you’re applying for a position and a company that relies on teamwork, you can be sure that teamwork will be discussed during your interview.
 As discussed earlier in this article, teamwork orientation is an essential factor of people with a strong work ethic.

 Teamwork creates a supportive work environment in which open communication lines are established.
 Furthermore, teamwork can spark creativity and boosts morale.
+Interviewers also use this question to assess whether you can collaborate across functions, handle disagreements professionally, and keep commitments.

 What the interviewer is looking for in your answer